Pauline Opango: Marriage

-She married Patrice Lumumba on March 15, 1951, was his third wife, bore him four children, Patrice, Juliana, Roland and Marie-Christine.
-It was an at times difficult relationship, and the couple were separated by Patrice's imprisonment on more than one occasion.
+Pauline Opango married Patrice Lumumba on March 15, 1951, at the age of 14.
+She was his third wife, and bore him four children, named Patrice, Juliana, Roland and Marie-Christine.
+It was an at times a difficult relationship, and the couple were separated by Patrice's imprisonment on more than one occasion.
 Pauline never remarried, reportedly because she was unable to "find someone else of the same quality".